mcontisc/CRep/code/README.md

 ## Files
 - `main.py` : General version of the algorithm.
-It performing the inference in the given single-layer directed network.
-It infer latent variables as community memberships to nodes and a reciprocity parameter to the whole network.
+It performs the inference in the given single-layer directed network.
+It infers latent variables as community memberships to nodes and a reciprocity parameter to the whole network.
 - `CRep.py` : Class definition of CRep, the algorithm to perform inference in networks with reciprocity.
 The latent variables are related to community memberships and reciprocity value.
 This code is optimized to use sparse matrices.
 - `generate_data.py` : Code for generating the benchmark synthetic data with an intrinsic community structure and a given reciprocity value.
 - `generative_model_reciprocity.py` : Class definition of the reciprocity generative model with the member functions required.
 It builds a directed, possibly weighted, network.
 It contains functions to generate networks with an intrinsic community structure and a given reciprocity value, with reciprocity-only or without reciprocity.